Bank of England base rate timeline reference for UK homeowners and property sellers

 What is the current Bank of England base rate?

 The Bank of England base rate (also called Bank Rate) is currently 3.75%.
-It was set at this level in December 2025 and has been held steady at every Monetary Policy Committee (MPC) meeting since: February 2026, March 2026, and April 2026.
+It was set at this level in December 2025 and has been held steady at every Monetary Policy Committee (MPC) meeting since: February 2026, March 2026, and the 30 April 2026 meeting (vote 8 to 1 in favour of holding).
 The next MPC decision is on 18 June 2026.

-The most recent vote (April 2026) was 8 to 1 in favour of holding, with one member voting to raise the rate to 4.0%.
+The April 2026 minutes flagged CPI inflation at 3.3%, still above the Bank's 2% target, as the main reason for caution.
+One member voted to raise the rate to 4.0%.
 The full decision and reasoning is published in the Bank of England's April 2026 monetary policy summary.

 Bank of England Monetary Policy Committee decisions affecting UK mortgage and property market